Reviews You Can Rely On

 Credit: Jack Cramer

-Another example of a design we like is the sleeping pad attachment system on the Therm-a-Rest Hyperion 32.
-While some hikers want the option to attach their sleeping bags to their pads so that they don't slide around in the night our testing team doesn't.
+Another design example we like is the sleeping pad attachment system on the Therm-a-Rest Hyperion 32.
+While some hikers want the option to attach their sleeping bags to their pads so that they don't slide around at night, our testing team doesn't.
 So we're delighted to see that the Hyperion's attachment system is designed to be removable, leaving the decision up to you whether the extra weight is worth the benefits.
-We've tested other sleeping pad attachment systems that don't offer a similar degree of adjustability.
+We've tested other sleeping pad attachment systems that don't offer similar adjustability.
 Not all attachment systems are equal.

 backpacking sleeping bag - the straps on the underside of the hyperion that you can use to...